Skip to main content

 Salaried staff

-Salaried person is any other person, other than non-salaried personnel, who works in the activity.
+A salaried person is any other person, other than non-salaried personnel, who works in the activity.

 Calculation of salaried personnel

-The person who works the number of annual hours per worker established in the corresponding collective agreement or, failing that, one thousand eight hundred hours/year will be counted as a salaried person.
-When the number of hours of work per year is lower or higher, the amount of the salaried person will be estimated as the proportion between the number of hours actually worked and those established in the collective agreement or, failing that, one thousand eight hundred.
+A person will be counted as an employee if he or she works the number of annual hours per worker established in the corresponding collective agreement or, failing that, one thousand eight hundred hours/year.
+When the number of hours worked per year is lower or higher, the amount of the salaried person will be estimated as the proportion existing between the number of hours actually worked and those established in the collective agreement or, failing that, one thousand eight hundred.